-As described throughout this Draft Environmental Assessment (EA)/Final EIR, from Project inception, the Federal Aviation Administration (FAA) and Massport have strived to meet the critical aviation safety need of the Project, to appropriately balance the direct and indirect natural resources impacts of the safety improvements, and to seek effective mitigation strategies.
+As described throughout this Final EA, from Project inception, the Federal Aviation Administration (FAA) and Massport have strived to meet the critical aviation safety need of the Project, to appropriately balance the direct and indirect natural resources impacts of the safety improvements, and to seek effective mitigation strategies.
 This iterative process will continue to identify and incorporate additional avoidance and minimization strategies through design and construction.
 Impacts to natural resources are unavoidable for any of the RSA improvement alternatives that would meet FAA's design criteria, as demonstrated in Chapter 2, Proposed Action and Alternatives.
 The evaluation of alternatives focused on options that minimized unavoidable impacts to coastal wetland resource areas to the extent practicable.
 This Project is a required FAA safety project that will not extend the runway or have any effect on normal runway operations, runway capacity, or types of aircraft that could use the runway.
 The impacts are due to the construction and final condition of this Project and no changes to airport operations are proposed.
 This section describes efforts to avoid and minimize impacts and provide compensatory mitigation for unavoidable impacts to coastal wetland resource areas.
+Table 4-1 provides a summary of proposed mitigation measures and commitments.